9 Ways to Make Your Pool Safer for Kids

 With the summer sun comes swimsuits and watery fun, but parents should be on high alert, especially if their homes have pools.
-Drowning ranks as the second leading cause of death for children ages 1 to 19, even for those who have learned to swim or had swim lessons, so relying parent supervision is no longer enough to prevent drowning.
+Drowning ranks as the second leading cause of death for children ages 1 to 19, even for those who have learned to swim or had swim lessons, so relying on parent supervision is no longer enough to prevent drowning.
 Consider taking these steps to prevent your family from enduring a tragedy this summer.

 2. Secure doors that access the pool area

 Start by incorporating safeguards into the design of your home and pool.
 Installing additional safety locks that your child cannot open on all doors with access to the pool area is a great first step.